Optimal local approximation spaces for parabolic problems

-To compute an approximation of the global solution, we employ the GFEM as one example for coupling the local approximation spaces introduced in \cref{local_appr_spaces}.
 In contrast to existing approaches for parabolic PDEs \cite{GS00}, we consider here a space-time GFEM based on local space-time ansatz functions.
 Consequently, the computation of the global approximation does not require a time stepping method and is thus computationally very efficient due to the very rapid and exponential decay of the local and global approximation errors observed in several numerical experiments (cf. \cref{numerical_experiments}).
 In contrast, for certain problems, for instance, problems with multiscale diffusion coefficients that are varying non-periodically in time, a reduction only with respect to the spatial variable can become expensive if the time discretization involves many time steps.
 As either the reduced spatial bases would become very large since snapshots for many time points have to be included or one would have to use an adaptive-in-time procedure based on smaller time intervals, a very large amount of memory would be consumed.

-In \cref{error_bounds} we first provide an a priori error bound for the local approximation error in the $L^2(H^1)$-seminorm exploiting the optimality result for the local reduced spaces (cf. \cref{kolm_weite_int}).
-We show that additional data terms have to be included in the parabolic case.
-Subsequently, we prove that the global error between the solution and the GFEM approximation in a suitable graph norm can be bounded only by the local errors in the $L^2(H^1)$-seminorm.
-The key argument to additionally control the time derivative of the global error in a certain dual norm is a (Petrov-)Galerkin orthogonality of the approximation error and the reduced test space.
-A priori error bounds concerning the elliptic case can be found in \cite{BH14,BL11,BS18,SP16}.
-Finally, we discuss the computational realization of the global GFEM approximation in \cref{implementation_global}.

 To this end, let $\lbrace\Omega^{in}_1,\ldots,\Omega^{in}_M\rbrace$ be an open cover of the computational domain $\Omega$ such that $\Omega = \cup_{i=1}^M \Omega^{in}_i$.
 We introduce a corresponding partition of unity $\lbrace \psi_1,\ldots,\psi_M\rbrace$ with the following properties for $i=1,\ldots,M$ and $0< c_1,c_2 < \infty$: